 This clinical trial included individuals who struggled with their weight, which also put them at risk for cardiovascular issues.

-During the four-week trials, participants consumed either their average diet with no additional “treatment foods” (almonds or dark chocolate), a controlled amount of almonds per day, a controlled amount of dark chocolate and cocoa powder each day, or specified level all three.
+During the four-week trials, participants consumed either their average diet with no additional “treatment foods” (almonds or dark chocolate), a controlled amount of almonds per day, a controlled amount of dark chocolate and cocoa powder each day, or specified level of all three.

 In just one month, those in the almond group saw the most significant overall changes in their cholesterol levels, while those in the chocolate and almond group saw reductions in specific (small, dense LDL) cholesterol.

-What’s interesting about this study is that even added snacks – as long as they aren’t overdone – can help people very quickly and quite significantly lower their risk of heart disease.
+What’s interesting about this study is that even these added snacks – as long as they aren’t overdone – can help people very quickly and quite significantly lower their risk of heart disease.

 Lee Y, Berryman CE, West SG, et al. Effects of Dark Chocolate and Almonds on Cardiovascular Risk Factors in Overweight and Obese Individuals: A Randomized Controlled-Feeding Trial.
 J Am Heart Assoc.
 2017;6(12):e005162.
 Published 2017 Nov 29. doi:10.1161/JAHA.116.005162